d42y/SmartData/SmartData/README.md

 # SmartData

-SmartData is a lightweight .NET 8.0 library developed by d42y to simplify data management for Internet of Things (IoT) applications.
+SmartData is a .NET 8.0 library developed by d42y to simplify data management for Internet of Things (IoT) applications.
 Built on Entity Framework Core, it offers an intuitive `SdSet<T>` API for relational data, embeddings, and timeseries, with integrated Retrieval-Augmented Generation (RAG) and GPT-based analytics.
 This enables developers to easily implement GPT-powered question-and-answer (Q&A) systems and gain advanced insights from IoT data, requiring minimal expertise in RAG or vector search technologies.

 ## Goal